• Home

 Yochanan Rywerant

-For those who did not learn from Yochanan – Imagine an old guy, walking around the room from one student to another, nonstop, responding to questions, showing and explaining, over and over again.
-Not a young man – Never resting, even after teaching for hours, not taking a drink or going to the toilet.
+For those who did not learn from Yochanan, Imagine an old guy walking around the room from one student to another, nonstop, responding to questions, showing and explaining, over and over again.
+Not a young man—never resting, even after teaching for hours, not taking a drink or going to the toilet.

-Sometimes, Yochanan would come up to me, seemingly angry, and loudly say; may be yelling at me, “why you do this,” he would catch my hand powerfully to change my hold or direction.
-To me, these were acts of kindness and thoughtfulness.I thought that he was a funny guy.
-I laughed, and promised him not to it again, would get and then he smiled, and walked away.
+ld come up to me, seemingly angry, and loudly say, maybe yelling at me, “Why did you do this,” he would catch my hand powerfully to change my hold or direction.
+To me, these were acts of kindness and thoughtfulness.
+I thought that he was a funny guy.
+I laughed and promised him not to do it again, and would get, and then he smiled and walked away.

 Yochanan Rywerant

-No one slept, no one felt safe to arrive late in the morning or after breaksYochanan always watched the door.
-I got up during the demonstration or lecture; Yochanan would ask “where are you going?”.
+No one slept, and no one felt safe arriving late in the morning or after breaks.
+Yochanan always watched the door.
+When I got up during the demonstration or lecture, Yochanan would ask, “Where are you going?”
 He was aware of anything happening around him.

-I liked very much when Yochanan would say “I’m curious.”
-Apparently, he was inquiring, Manipuloneven while he was performing a known manipulation in Yochanan’s terminology).And then everyone could see the happiness on his face when the change happened- and as usual, he would say “this is Feldenkrais.”
+I liked very much when Yochanan would say, “I’m curious.”
+Apparently, he was inquiring, Manipuloneven while he was performing a known manipulation (in Yochanan’s terminology).And then everyone could see the happiness on his face when the change happened—and as usual, he would say, “This is Feldenkrais.”

-Yochanans approach to the method was much about physics and physiology; formulas, listenedcarefullyNewton’s laws, expertise in anatomy.
-I would say very realistic and clear.
+Yochanans’ approach to the method was much about physics and physiology: formulas, careful listening to Newton’s laws, and expertise in anatomy.
+I would say it was very realistic and clear.

-I would like to say few words about his struggle, and his days in the hospital.I visited him, and also talked with his widow, Berta, and his student much time with him, supporting as much they could.
+I would like to say a few words about his struggle and his days in the hospital.
+I visited him and also talked with his widow, Berta, and his student much time with him, supporting him as much as they could.
 I remember that day I was with him, and he wanted to change his position to sitting.
 He asked me to move his legs, which were covered with wounds.
-I lifted his legs as gentle as I could; I knew how painful it was for him.
+I lifted his legs as gently as I could; I knew how painful it was for him.
 He did not say anything.
-After he was sitting, I sit on his bed besides him, supporting his back with my arm.
+After he was sitting, I sat on his bed beside him, supporting his back with my arm.
 Yochanan started eating his food, and after a while, he suddenly turned his head to me, and said, quite aggressively, “you can take your hand off my back, and don’t you see thatI’m stable, I do not need support.”
-Very much like him.
-At this moment I thought, this is a good sign that he is recovering.
+I very much like him.
+At that moment, I thought that this was a good sign that he was recovering.

 Yochanan Rywerant

-I say here goodbye to Yochanan Rywerant, a master teacher of the FeldenkraisMethod.
+I say goodbye to Yochanan Rywerant, a master teacher of the Feldenkrais method.

-Rest in peace Yochanan, and you and your way will not be forgotten,
+Rest in peace, Yochanan, and you and your way will not be forgotten,

 Moti Nativ